DabblingDrake/100DaysOfCode-2025/README.md

 - Moduel 6: Guided Project - Develop foreach and if-elseif-else Structures to Process Array Data in C#
 - Moduel 7: Challenge Project - Develop foreach and if-elseif-else Structures to Process Array Data in C#
 ##### Part 3: Add Logic to C# Console Applications
-(see [github repo](https://github.com/DabblingDrake/freeCodeCampFoundationalCSharp) for code snipping from this section)
 - Moduel 1: Evaluate Boolean Expressions to Make Decisions in C#
 - Moduel 2: Control Variable Scope and Logic Using Code Blocks in C#
 - Moduel 3: Moduel 4: Branch the Flow of Code Using the switch-case Construct in C#